Skip to content

 ZINB + variable capture "zinbvcp" ZINB + capture probability gate, p_capture Both ZI and VCP supported by diagnostics

-Any of the above can be extended to mixture models with n_components=K for subpopulation analysis.
+Any of these can be extended to mixture models with n_components=K for subpopulation analysis.

 Parameterizations